Interview

 Q: Why did you branch out into selling plugins and offering private dev work to other server owners?

-Interview With Plugin Developer / Server Owner: Cameron InterviewA: Looking through various Rust discords it was clear that there was definitely a demand for private plugin work.
+Interview with Plugin Developer / Server Owner: Cameron InterviewA: Looking through various Rust discords it was clear that there was definitely a demand for private plugin work.
 Doing some private work was an easy way for me to make some money on the side as by the time I started looking for some work I was very confident in making plugins.
 It also helped me improve my knowledge and work on things I would not normally do.
 Selling plugins also seemed an easy option to me, there were some plugins I had made for my server that didn’t really fit, so I chose to sell them.
 Like private plugin work it also let me create plugins I usually wouldn’t make.

 Q: Looking to the future, what do you think is next for you in terms of developing plugins for Rust – do you see the game heading in a positive direction to be able to continue this kind of work?